ScrambledBits/slideshows/content/envoy/01-what-is-envoy.md

 ## What is Envoy Proxy?

-Envoy Proxy is a high-performance C++ distributed proxy designed for single services and applications, as well as a communication bus and "universal data plane" designed for large microservice "service mesh" architectures.
+High-performance C++ distributed proxy designed for single services and applications, as well as a communication bus and "universal data plane" designed for large microservice "service mesh" architectures.

 {{% note %}}
-Envoy Proxy was originally built at Lyft and is now used by many organizations.
-It's designed to handle the networking and observability challenges that arise when moving to a distributed architecture.
+Envoy Proxy's journey began at Lyft, addressing specific challenges in their architecture.
+It has since evolved into a universal solution for handling complex networking and observability issues in distributed systems.
+We'll see how its design caters to modern application needs.
 {{% /note %}}